-The Company invests in senior secured loans and mezzanine debt and, in the future and to a lesser extent, equity capital of middle market companies in a variety of industries.
+The Company invests in senior secured loans and mezzanine debt and, to a lesser extent, equity capital of middle market companies in a variety of industries.
 The Company generally targets companies that generate positive cash flows because the Company looks to cash flows as the primary source for servicing debt.
 However, the Company may invest in other industries if it is presented with attractive opportunities.

-The following table shows the Company's portfolio by security type at March 31, 2008 and December 31, 2007:
+The following table shows the Company's portfolio by security type at June 30, 2008 and December 31, 2007: